 Under most circumstances (assuming that the fair market value of a business is being determined), the valuation of a minority interest has to include the determination and application of 2 discounts:

 Because of the fact that it is a non-controlling interest, the owner will likely experience difficulty selling that interest to a disinterested buyer without the added enticement of a discount for lack of marketability.

 These discounts are applied sequentially to the gross value of a minority interest, in order to reveal its fair market value.

 “Brian has never failed to be a valuable resource for my clients.
 He knows his stuff, he's great with the client, he understands the concept of teamwork, and his work is always top-notch.
 I never hesitate to bring Brian's name up any time a client tells me they are seeking a business valuation.”Dan Musick, CPA

-As the founder and Chief Executive Officer of the company, Mr. Walters brings a wealth of experience and education to BWA Consultants.
-More importantly, in his role as the primary valuation specialist and consultant, Mr. Walters is the face of the company to you, the client.Continue reading
+As the founder and Chief Executive Officer of the company, Mr. Walters brings a wealth of experience and education to BWA Valuations.
+More importantly, in his role as the primary valuation specialist, Mr. Walters is the face of the company to you, the client.Continue reading

 We answer all inquiries, and will respond promptly to any concern that you have.
 Below are a variety of ways that you may reach us; we look forward to being a resource for you.